location icon

 sample-calculation-annual-return 2022

-This is, of course, a simplified calculation – our customers can get a detailed spreadsheet to calculate their returns and check the cash flows under different scenarios.
-The simple calculation above ignores the following:
+The return for existing builts is, of course, a simplified summary – our customers can get a detailed spreadsheet to calculate their returns and check the cash flows under different scenarios.
+The same applies for the new builts with special conditions.
+Note that the simple calculation for an old-built above ignores the following:

 • Purchase costs: They can range from 5,5 to 12,25 %.
 They need to be amortized over the holding period.
 For example, a purchase fee of 5,5 percent reduces return by about 0,55 % if the holding period is ten years.